 Cloudflare is committed to providing tools to helping website operators to keep their sites free from child sexual abuse material (CSAM).
-To do that, we created our CSAM Scanning Tool and made it generally available for free in the second half of 2021 to all customers, regardless of plan level.
+To do that, we created our CSAM Scanning Tool and made it generally available for free in the second half of 2021, regardless of plan level.
 Once enabled, the CSAM Scanning Tool identifies potential CSAM material on a website using fuzzy hashing technology, takes steps to block that content from being accessed, helps ensure the customer reports the content to the National Center for Missing and Exploited Children (NCMEC), and notifies the customer so that they can take appropriate additional steps.

 Under the scanning tool's original configuration in place in the first half of 2021, Cloudflare submitted reports to NCMEC from the tool on our customers' behalf.
 Incorporating input from NCMEC, we subsequently updated the tool to allow our customers to submit the reports themselves to enable more direct follow up.
+In 2024, we are again updating the reporting element based on additional feedback from NCMEC, and will not require customers to obtain NCMEC credentials for reporting.
+We anticipate that these changes will make the tool more widely available to be used by all of our customers and result in blocking more content and streamlining the reports made to NCMEC on behalf of our customers.